boyism80/flatbuffer-ex/README.md

-# flatwrapper
+# FlatbufferEx

 ## Introduce
 FlatbufferEx helps to use flatbuffer simply. <br>
-support nullable type, declare multiple tables in one file, not use flatbuffer builder. <br>
+support nullable type, declare multiple tables in one file, no more required flatbuffer builder to create DTO. <br>
 this repository is used in my 2d mmorpg game server project. if you want to see, visit my [fb](https://github.com/boyism80/fb/tree/develop/protocol) project.<br>
 <br>
 only support c++ and c# <br>

+## How to work?
+FlatbufferEx re-generates fbs files and create new (header)file for access flatbuffer object simply.<br>
+you can see the wrapping [file](https://github.com/boyism80/fb/blob/develop/include/fb/protocol/flatbuffer/protocol.h).

 ## Declare flatbuffer files
 ```